Raghuram1784/Food-Website/README.md

 # Food-Website
-This project is a static website for a food service, designed using HTML and CSS.
+This project is a static website for a food service, designed using **HTML** and **CSS**.
 It consists of several sections aimed at providing information and functionality related to food offerings.

 ## Sections